-How she increased bookings in Canada vs. US
+How she increased patient flow in Canada vs. US

 Ibby Omole, ND, LAc (currently RAc in Canada) had been in practice for 12 years.

 She moved from Seattle, WA to Vancouver, BC and it felt like practicing in an unlicensed state in the US.

 People were willing to stay on to see a naturopathic doctor,

 as long as it was covered by their benefits and the benefits range from $200-$1000.

 Ibby had a part-time job for 2 yrs

 while having her practice on the side and juggling being a mom of 2 kids.

 After she did the Fill My Practice Fast Immersion, her bookings went from 50% or less to 80% booking appointments.